-Few things leave a person feeling warmer and more in touch with grace than a love letter, be it romantic love, familial love, or the bonds of love between friends.
+Few things leave a person feeling warmer and more in touch with their partner than receiving a love letter.

 What goes into a love letter is important.
-The letter must be honest, sincere, unguarded, and allow the light of day to show your soul, because that’s what they fell in love with in the first place.
+It must be honest, sincere, unguarded, and allow the light of day to show your soul, because that’s what they fell in love with in the first place.

 “Dear X, When I met you I…”

 You can keep this factual: “…was working two jobs and felt the weight of the world on my shoulders.”

 Actual: “It was dark and raining and you silently leaned your umbrella over both of us at that dirty bus stop.”